Mahm0udrabie/web-prof-track-landing-page/README.md

 > readme file to describe the project

 ## how to run the project
->> you can found project in
+>> you can found project in https://landing-page-web-track.netlify.app/
 >> or you can get your own copy from github.
->> download it open the project and open index.html file with your own browser
+>> download it open the project and open index.html file with your own browser.